Vagr9K/Blog/content/posts/git-aliases/index.md

     - aliases
 ---

 Typing the same long command everyday gets old way too fast.
 Especially if it's a macro that takes 3 lines on terminal screen to type.
-Thankfully, we have git aliases to save us.
+We are going to use Git aliases to fix that.

 ## How to set aliases